hermit-os/libhermit/_posts/2017-06-16-HPC-meets-Cloud-Computing.md

 We have integrated a network interface, which based on the [Virtio PCI Specification](http://ozlabs.org/%7Erusty/virtio-spec/virtio-0.9.5.pdf).
 Hereby, we are able to boot HermitCore applications on [OpenStack](https://github.com/RWTH-OS/HermitCore/wiki/Booting-HermitCore-from-an-ISO-image) and [Google Compute Platform](https://github.com/RWTH-OS/HermitCore/wiki/Boot-HermitCore-from-a-raw-image) because both platforms base on this interface.

-In this tutorial, an image will be created for the application [_server_](https://github.com/RWTH-OS/HermitCore/blob/master/usr/tests/server.go) and boot it on Google Compute Platform.
+In this tutorial, an image will be created for a minimal [web server](https://github.com/RWTH-OS/HermitCore/blob/master/usr/tests/server.go) and boot it on Google Compute Platform.
 In principle, the image is also bootable on OpenStack.
 The demo application is completely written in Go and response any http requests with its http request message.
 This Go example was developed by Alan A. A. Donovan and Brian W. Kernighan for their book _The Go Programming Language_ and published at [http://www.gopl.io](http://www.gopl.io).